earlyprint/earlyprint.github.io/_posts/2019-11-14-browse_search_display.md

 identifier of a single document before executing a search, and only results from that one text will be returned.
 More sophisticated filters are planned but not yet implemented.

-The **Sorty by** option dictates the order in which results are displayed: "Title," "Author," "Hits per document," or "Year."
+The **Sort by** option dictates the order in which results are displayed: "Title," "Author," "Hits per document," or "Year."
 The default sort order it by title.

 The **Per page** option allows you to specify the number of documents to display per page